morganshi/morganshi.github.io/_pages/about.md

 </style>

-I am Mohan Shi, an incoming Ph.D. student in Electrical and Computer Engineering at [University of California, Los Angeles (UCLA)](https://www.ucla.edu/), advised by [Prof. Abeer Alwan](https://www.seas.ucla.edu/spapl/index.html) (IEEE Fellow, ISCA Fellow).
+I am Mohan Shi, an incoming Ph.D. student in Electrical and Computer Engineering at [University of California, Los Angeles (UCLA)](https://www.ucla.edu/), advised by [Prof. Abeer Alwan](https://www.seas.ucla.edu/spapl/index.html) (Fellow of IEEE/ISCA/ASA).
 I obtain my master degree at the [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn/) and had the pleasure of working under the guidance of [Prof. Li-Rong Dai](https://dblp.org/pid/48/6462-1.html) for three years.
 My research interests span a variety of domains in the world of speech processing:

 <ul class='twocol' style="margin-top: -1%;" markdown='1'>
 <li>Automatic Speech Recognition</li>